 … they all bear witness against the isolationists among us and cry out that the power of the Cross is greater than some today dare imagine.

-To be clear, I respect a lot of what the self-described “Beyond” authors like Frank Viola, Jon Zens and Milt Rodriquez have written.
-But when they are dismissive of direct cultural and civic engagement (including political involvement by Christians who feel called to do so), I think they are trying to impose limitations on the entire Body of Christ that are rooted in their own sensibilities.
+When existentialist, post-modern Christian authors are dismissive of direct cultural and civic engagement (including political involvement by Christians who feel called to do so), I think they are trying to impose limitations on the entire Body of Christ that are rooted in their own sensibilities.

 Such narrow views also likely come from the fact that they, themselves, may not be called to certain things – and that’s OK.